Bhagya Vastu | Premium Astrology & Vastu Consultation

 • Wall construction should follow directional sequence: east and north first, then south and west.

-• Verify all column positions before each slab casting to avoid room center placement.
+• Verify all column positions before each slab casting to avoid room centre placement.

 • Slab casting should begin from northeast corner, progressing toward southwest.